 In the "Source of Funds" field that appears at the end of Budget Section III, enter a brief description of the match.
 Identify each match source separately.
 Identify if the match is secured or proposed.
 Include dollar amount, the match classification (cash or in-kind), and the source type (Private, State/Local, or Federal) for your entire match.
-(The total amount in the Source of Funds field should match the total amount in the budget narrative exactly.)
+The total amount in the Source of Funds field should match the total amount in the budget narrative exactly.
 Define all acronyms the first time they are used.
-The total amount of Source of Match should equal the Grantee Share amount.